tolitius/boot-check/README.md

     (check/with-bikeshed)))
 ```

-`boot-check` will do the rest: integration with analyzers, dependencies, reports, etc..
+You can choose the tools (tasks) that apply, i.e. use one or several, and `boot-check` will do the rest: integration with analyzers, dependencies, reports, etc..

 All these tasks will run inside [Boot pods](https://github.com/boot-clj/boot/wiki/Pods).